French 75 Cocktail

 Classic champagne glass in front of the tall glass filled with the French cocktail

-This history
+This history of the French 75

-A version of this cocktail was first made in the early 1900s.
-It became popular during World War I. They say that it’s a based on the Tom Collins.
+A version of this classic cocktail was first made in the early 1900s.
+It became popular during World War I. They say that it’s based on the Tom Collins.
 It just replaces soda water with another (some might say, better) form of carbonation: champagne.

 It was named the French 75 because it is known to pack such a punch that when you imbibe it, it feels like being hit by the French 75mm field gun!
 Weird, but interesting.